CsabaDu/CsabaDu.DynamicTestData/README.md

 ### Abstract `DynamicDataSource` Class

 This class contains the methods to create specific object arrays for dynamic data-driven tests' datarow purposes from every `TestData` types.
-The methods' parameters types and sequences are the same as the constructors' parameters of the related `TestData` types.

-Once you call an object array generator method of the class, you create a new `TestData` child instance inside and call its `object[] ToArgs(ArgsCode)` method to create the object array for dynamic test data record purposes.
+Once you call an object array generator method of the class, you create a new `TestData` child instance inside and call its `object?[] ToArgs(ArgsCode argsCode)` method to create the object array for dynamic test data record purposes.

 However `DynamicDataSource` class implements all necessary methods for test data preparation, it is marked as `abstract`.
 Intended usage is to
 - extend this class for each test class separately,